istio/istio.io/content/en/docs/ambient/usage/verify-mtls-enabled/index.md

 ## Validate mTLS using workload's ztunnel configurations

-Using the convenient `istioctl ztunnel-config workloads` command, you can view if your workload is configured to send and accept HBONE traffic via the value for the `PROTOCOL` column, for example:
+Using the convenient `istioctl ztunnel-config workloads` command, you can view if your workload is configured to send and accept HBONE traffic via the value for the `PROTOCOL` column.
+For example:

 {{< text syntax=bash >}}
 $ istioctl ztunnel-config workloads